 - PNG (RGB, Black, White)

-What do the file formats mean and where should you use them?
+What do the file formats mean and when and where should you use them?

-1. Vector File (there are a few types – ai, eps, svg)
+There are a few types of vector files – ai, eps, svg.

 - .ai = Adobe Illustrator